crazyuploader/rreading-glasses/README.md

 > confirm you know how to restore it_ before experimenting this.

 Navigate to `/settings/development` and update `Metadata Provider Source` with the address of your desired metadata service.
 Click `Save`.
+(This page isn't shown in the UI, so you'll need to manually enter the URL.)

 ![/settings/development](./.github/config.png)